 Critically, the experience of employee inclusion is not the outcome of the individual choosing to try and push themselves into an unwelcoming circumstance, or to try to solve their problems individually.
 Rather, Inclusion is the result of an intentional collective effort on the part of the everyone in the workplace to ensure that everyone is provided the opportunity to share in the mutual respect and responsibility that accompanies working together as equal members of the same organization.
 By removing the barriers to a workplace that is both socially and materially open to all workers, employees are able to fully appreciate how they are able to effectively function because of the diversity of experiences and identities they each bring to their work.

-Inclusion@Work: Measuring the Indicators of Inclusion
+Inclusion@Way-of-Work: Measuring the Indicators (Outcomes)

 Interventions focused on Inclusion centre around developing a productive social context that allows the variety of backgrounds and experiences each employee brings to support common goals and interests.
 Alternatively, interventions focused on Employee Engagement centre around how experiences within the workplaces influence one’s commitment to the organization and their willingness to engage in discretionary effort on behalf of the workplace.
 Both are important ways of understanding how day to day experiences within the workplace influences workers’ ability to do their very best work.
 Where engagement focuses on the employee’s relationship to directly to their work, inclusion focuses on the structure of relationships between employees that either enable or hamper performance.
 Each is an important component of improving the effectiveness of an organisation’s human capital.